ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/multidomain_simple_app/instructions.md

 simpleserver is complete enough to serve as a server for a security domain.
 In practice, unlike this example, there will be multiple trusted measurements and possibly multiple approved platform keys.
-To accomodate these, you will have to repeat steps 7(a) and 7(b) for these, putting them in unique files and including them in the 7(c).
+To accomodate these, you will have to repeat steps 7(a) and 7(b) for these, putting them in unique files and including them in the step 7(c).

 ### There is also **support for logging**.